jboblitt/GermanFlashcards/README.md

 GermanFlashcards
 ================

-Android application that allows the user to create flashcards.
+Android application that allows users to create flashcards and maintain decks.

 Details
 ------